-- 5.1 A Registrant will have 20 days from the date the URS Provider sent its Notice of Complaint to the Registrant to electronically file a Response with the Provider.
+- A Registrant will have 14 calendar days from the date the URS Provider sent its Notice of Complaint to the Registrant to electronically file a Response with the URS Provider.
 Upon receipt, the Provider will electronically send a copy of the Response, and accompanying exhibits, if any, to the Complainant. - 5.2 No filing fee will be charged if the Registrant files its Response prior to being declared in default or not more than thirty (30) days following a Determination.
-For Responses filed more than thirty (30) days after a Determination, the Registrant should pay a reasonable fee for re-examination. - 5.3 Upon request by the Registrant, a limited extension of time to respond may be granted by the URS Provider if there is a good faith basis for doing so.
-In no event shall the extension be for more than seven (7) calendar days. - 5.4 The Response shall be no longer than 5,000 words, excluding attachments, and the content of the Response should include the following: - a) Confirmation of Registrant data. - b) Specific admission or denial of each of the grounds upon which the Complaint is based. - c) Any defense which contradicts the Complainant's claims. - d) A statement that the contents are true and accurate. - 5.5 In keeping with the intended expedited nature of the URS and the remedy afforded to a successful Complainant, affirmative claims for relief by the Registrant will not be permitted except for an allegation that the Complainant has filed an abusive Complaint. - 5.6 Once the Response is filed, and the URS Provider determines that the Response is compliant with the filing requirements of a Response, the Complaint, Response and supporting materials will be sent to a qualified Examiner, selected by the URS Provider, for review and Determination.
-All materials submitted are considered by the Examiner. - 5.7 The Response can contain any facts refuting the claim of bad faith registration by setting out any of the following circumstances: - a) Before any notice to Registrant of the dispute, Registrant's use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services; or
+For Responses filed more than thirty (30) days after a Determination, the Registrant should pay a reasonable fee for re-examination. non-refundable fee for re-examination, plus a Response Fee as set forth in section 2.2 above if the Complaint lists twenty-six (26) or more disputed domain names.
+The Response Fee will be refundable to the prevailing party. - 5.3 Upon request by the Registrant, a limited extension of time to respond may be granted by the URS Provider if there is a good faith basis for doing so.
+In no event shall the extension be for more than seven (7) calendar days. - 5.4 The Response shall be no longer than 5,0002,500 words, excluding attachments, and the content of the Response should include the following: - a)5.4.1 Confirmation of Registrant data.

-- b) Registrant (as an individual, business or other organization) has been commonly known by the domain name, even if Registrant has acquired no trademark or service mark rights; or - c) Registrant is making a legitimate or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.
+- b)5.4.2 Specific admission or denial of each of the grounds upon which the Complaint is based. - c)5.4.3 Any defense which contradicts the Complainant's claims. - d)5.4.4 A statement that the contents are true and accurate. - 5.5 In keeping with the intended expedited nature of the URS and the remedy afforded to a successful Complainant, affirmative claims for relief by the Registrant will not be permitted except for an allegation that the Complainant has filed an abusive Complaint. - Once the Response is filed, and the URS Provider determines that the Response is compliant with the filing requirements of a Response, (which shall be on the same day), the Complaint, Response and supporting materials will immediately be sent to a qualified Examiner, selected by the URS Provider, for review and Determination.
+All materials submitted are considered by the Examiner. - 5.7 The Response can contain any facts refuting the claim of bad faith registration by setting out any of the following circumstances: - a)5.7.1 Before any notice to Registrant of the dispute, Registrant's use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services; or - b)5.7.2 Registrant (as an individual, business or other organization) has been commonly known by the domain name, even if Registrant has acquired no trademark or service mark rights; or - e)5.7.3 Registrant is making a legitimate or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.